Technologies for Learning Remotely

 Web & Voice Conferencing

-These tools are FREE, and a great way to meet remotely in real time with your class, other students (and friends).
-However, it is also important to take steps to avoid intrusion by zoombombers.
-Don't post links to Zoom meetings and/or passwords publicly; invite people to sign up for events and only provide access to those with an @hcc.edu email address or known, trusted individuals.
+Google Hangouts is another way to meet remotely in real-time with other students.
+However, it's important to take steps to keep your meeting secure.
+Don't post links to Zoom meetings and/or passwords publicly; instead, invite people to sign up for events and only provide access to those with an @hcc.edu email address or known, trusted individuals.

 For tutorials, training videos, presentations and more.

 - Loom (record your camera, microphone, and desktop simultaneously, then share your video on the Loom platform.
 And it's free to students and teachers.)

 - Screencastomatic (capture any area of your computer screen, add narration and video)